Tyrrrz/YoutubeExplode/Readme.md

 await youtube.Videos.Streams.DownloadAsync(streamInfo, $"video.{streamInfo.Container}");
 ```

+> **Warning**:
+> While the `Url` property in the stream metadata can be used to access the underlying content, you need a series of carefully crafted HTTP requests in order to do so.
+> It's highly recommended to use `Videos.Streams.GetAsync(...)` or `Videos.Streams.DownloadAsync(...)` instead, as they will all the heavy lifting for you.

 #### Downloading closed captions

 Closed captions can be downloaded in a similar way to media streams.